kyle-ewing/aram-mayhem-stats/README.md

 and Community Dragon, so the core product needs no Riot API key. `RIOT_API_KEY` is now optional and unused by the core flow.

-## ARAM Mayhem mode notes

-ARAM Mayhem is a **permanent mode** as of patch **26.12**.
-That patch removed traits, added Ability and Quest augments, and rotated the augment pool, so any augment ids cached from before 26.12 are stale.

-The curated **synergy notes** served at `/api/synergies` are editorial.
-They are community/editorial commentary on champion plus augment combinations that play well together, not measured win rates.
-Measured win rates always come from ingested match data and carry sample sizes.

 ## Prerequisites

 - **Python 3.11+** for the backend (the default `python` on this machine is 3.6.8, which is